IHVH/sstmintgrtn_bot/README.md

 __Test telegram bot__ - [@sstmintgrtn_bot](https://t.me/sstmintgrtn_bot).

-__Shared group with a bot__ - [sstmintgrtn](https://t.me/sstmintgrtn) - Test results will also appear in this group when submitted to any branch.
+__Shared group with a bot__ - [sstmintgrtn](https://t.me/sstmintgrtn).
+When pushed to any branch, test results will also appear in that group.

 __To test the discord bot, you can join the group__ - [Discord group](https://discord.gg/apKWWMbUuG)